Griffin narrowly misses triple-double, Pistons rout Suns - Philly

+"It's very important to me, you can't play this game uptight," he said.
+"You've got to play relaxed and you've got to play the way you can play.
+I thought we did that tonight."

+The Pistons, winners at Sacramento on Monday night, got off to a slow start against the Suns but blew the game open in the second half.

-Griffin led six Detroit players in double figures, finishing with 26 points, 10 rebounds and nine assists before sitting out most of the final quarter.
+Griffin led six Detroit players in double figures, finishing with 26 points, 10 assists and nine rebounds before sitting out most of the final quarter.

+"He was great tonight.
+I mean great," Pistons coach Stan Van Gundy said.
+"Had I realized he was one rebound away (from a triple-double) I would have given him another minute or so.
+I didn't realize that.
+I really didn't, but 26, nine and 10 is a hell of a game."

 Jackson was back in the Detroit starting lineup after missing 24 games with a severe ankle sprain.
 He scored seven points on 3-of-7 shooting in 15 minutes.

-Note: This story has been corrected.
-A previous version had incorrect rebound and assist totals for Griffin.